 In most cases, it is constructed from special composite materials combined with fiberglass, high-performance synthetic yarns, and stainless steel mesh.

-If you are looking for a pair of gloves that help you to protect you from cuts at work, maybe you also will be interested in our list of best puncture-resistant gloves.
-Furthermore, check our guide for best gardening gloves for thorns if you need.
+If you are looking for a pair of gloves that help you to protect you from cuts at work, maybe you also will be interested in our list of top-rated puncture-resistant gloves.
+Furthermore, check our guide for most trusted gardening gloves for thorns if you need.

 How Does It Work